laradreamer79/holbertonschool-printf/README.md

-# Custom C - printf
+# Custom printf in C

 ## Overview
 This project implements a custom version of the C `printf` function called `_printf`.